flutter/website/src/get-started/install/_android-setup-chromeos.md

     tool is based.
 If you want Flutter to use a different installation of the Android SDK, you must set the `ANDROID_SDK_ROOT` environment variable to that installation directory.

-### Deploy to your Chromebook

-To deploy apps directly to your Chromebook, you need to do the following:

- 1. [Enable ADB][] in Settings.
-Note that this will require you to reboot your device once.
- 1. In the Terminal, run `flutter devices`.
-If prompted, authorize access to the Android container.
-Verify that `flutter devices` lists your ChromeOS device as a recognized device.

 [Enable ADB]: https://support.google.com/chromebook/answer/9770692